Traceableai/goagent/README.md

 ...

-# Pull library in the binary dir
+# Pull library in the binary directory
 cd /path/to/myapp &&
 libtraceable-downloader pull-library
 ```